What does it mean when a domain is in redemption?

 This is handy, if you have forgot to renew a domain.
 If your domain is managed by InMotion Hosting, we renew domains automatically so you do not need to worry about it.

 However, if a domain falls into redemption it can be quite costly to regain the domain.
 Most registrars charge a fee to re-claim a domain.
-While the initial cost of purchasing the domain may be low, domains in redemption can cost hundreds of dollars to retrieve.
+While the initial cost of purchasing the domain may be low, domains in redemption can be retrieved at a slightly higher cost.

 A domain will not fall into redemption immediately after it expires.
-Approximately 30 days after the domain expires and has not been renewed with the registrar it will be placed into redemption status.
-If the domain is renewed within the 30 grace period you can avoid paying the redemption fees.
+40 days after the domain expires and has not been renewed with the registrar it will be placed into redemption status.
+If the domain is renewed within the 40 day grace period you can avoid paying the redemption fees.

 Domains stay in redemption for approximately 100 days.
 This allows the owner to re-claim the domain before it is released to the general public.
 After the 100 days in redemption the domain name can be purchased by the general public.